MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 - [IDE](#IDE)
 - [Snapshot files](#Snapshot-file)

 The following C++ source code is **safe by coincidence**.
 It will **not** fail at runtime.
 The Windows 10, 16.9 version of the C runtime, will pad the 13 bytes requested to facilitate alignment for subsequent calls to alloca.

+Padding and alignment is platform dependent.
+It's a function of the CRT used on a particular operating system and whether the target is 32-bits, or 64-bits.
 The following example could have different results on Android, Linux or MacOS.

-Example: memory safety error:
+Example:

 ```cpp
     int x = 13;